Nebulanomi/05.Azure_Networking_Exercises/README.md

             Device vendor: "MSN"; Link speed: "50"; Link provider name: "MSN", Link IP address: "OnPrem NVGs Public IP"; Link BGP address: "OnPrem NVGs BGP address"; link ASN: "OnPrem NVGs ASN".

     4. Verified that the "VPN site" has Hub with status "Connection Needed" because it hasnt been connected to the "Hub" that was created earlier.
-    5. Accessed the "Hub" router and connected the "VPN site" that was created:
+    5. Accessed the "Hub" VPN GW and connected the "VPN site" that was created:

         PSK: "Secret key"; Protocol: "IPsec"; IPsec: "Default";